-- Policy 1: Major industries existing or planned should develop programs to aid employees in fuel conservation. - Policy 2: Walking and bicycling is encouraged.
+- Policy A: Walking and bicycling is encouraged.
 Shoulders along roads should be wide and shaded whenever possible.
-A footpath/bicycle path should be planned which would link Astoria and Knappa. - Policy 3: Clatsop County will continue to support the efforts of the sunset Empire Transportation District to maintain and, if feasible, to expand regular passenger bus serve to the Northeast area of the County.
+A footpath/bicycle path should be planned which would link Astoria and Knappa. - Policy B: Clatsop County will continue to support the efforts of the sunset Sunset Empire Transportation District to maintain and, if feasible, to expand regular passenger bus serve to the Northeast area of the County.